cinecove/defunctr/README.md

 ### Classes created by Defunctr

-Defunctr will assign a series of tests to Modernizr to execute.
-Modernizr will apply class names to the `<html>` element based on the results of the test.
+Defunctr will execute a series of browser detection tests.
+The tests will be assigned to Modernizr if it is present.
+Modernizr is not required.
+Defunctr (or Modernizr) will apply class names to the `<html>` element based on the results of the test.
 The class name will be appended with `no-` if the test result is false.

 Assume you had a css class definition called button that will style a gradient background with a rounded border.